 Table 2 – Suggested minimum maritime user requirements for a backup system for general navigation.

-There are two main voyage phases of interest to the eLoran community; Port Approach Phase, and Coastal Phase.
+There are two main voyage phases of interest to the eLoran user community; Port Approach Phase, and Coastal Phase.

 Port Approach Phase requires the highest achievable accuracy performance from eLoran, ~10 m (95%).
-This can only be achieved through bespoke ASF measurements and the installation and use of a Differential-Loran reference station at each port.
+This can only be achieved through bespoke Additional Secondary Factor (ASF) measurements and the installation and use of a Differential-Loran (DLoran) reference station at each port.

 Coastal Voyage Phase requires 100 m (95%) accuracy.
 This can be achieved by eLoran without the use of differential-Loran reference stations and by computer modelling ASF data over a wide area and then calibrating the data with a sparse set of measured ASF data, which may most conveniently be collected automatically by vessels going about their everyday business – we refer to these vessels as ‘vessels of convenience’.
 Coastal ASF maps have been shown to be able to provide positioning accuracy on the order of 30 to 50 m.